Instant messaging service for students and employees of the University

 - Doctoral candidates

-- Data-protection-compliant communication in real time via chat and audio/video calls
+- Data-protection-compliant and encrypted communication in real time via chat and audio/video calls

-- Facilitation of communication and collaboration in e.g. working groups, without needing to give out personal contact information
+- Facilitation of communication and collaboration in working groups, for example

-- Functions like chat and video calls for uncomplicated consultations with colleagues
+- Chat and videotelephony for uncomplicated communication with colleagues

 Access and requirements